natowi/meshroom_external_plugins/README.md

 - download the pre-compiled meshroom zip from https://github.com/alicevision/meshroom/releases
 - paste the pre-compiled aliceVision and qtPlugins folders and the provided Meshroom.bat in the meshroom folder and use Meshroom.bat (or cli) to start the meshroom gui (*or use your own compiled versions)
 - when Meshroom is closed, you can copy the plugin files in the respective folders
-- plugin.py in meshroom\nodes\aliceVision
+- plugin.py in meshroom\nodes\aliceVision (for the MR GUI)
-- softwareA.exe/softwareB.py/softwareC.bat in aliceVision\bin
+- place the new software (.exe, .py or .bat) in aliceVision\bin (this is for the software package that is called via the MR GUI)